wang-q/clmd/tests/fixtures/formatter_regression_spec.md

 ### Issue: Trailing spaces

-Trailing spaces should be removed.
+Trailing spaces at the end of lines should be removed.
+In Markdown, two or more trailing spaces indicate a hard line break, but only when there is a subsequent line.
+In single-line paragraphs, trailing spaces have no semantic meaning and should be stripped.

 ```````````````````````````````` example(Edge: 4) options(margin[50])
 Trailing spaces should be removed.